‘PUBG’ Gets PC And Mobile Updates

 — PUBG Support (@PUBG_Support) March 28, 2019

-As for PUBG Mobile, a v0.12.0 beta is currently available for testing and includes “new companion pet system, a new Darkest Night Zombie mode, changes to the Survive Till Dawn Zombie mode, including new RPG weapon, liquid nitrogen grenade, jungle-style double magazines, and new zombies including zombie dogs.”
+As for PUBG Mobile, v.0.12.0 is currently available for testing, and includes a “new companion pet system, a new Darkest Night Zombie mode, changes to the Survive Till Dawn Zombie mode, including new RPG weapon, liquid nitrogen grenade, jungle-style double magazines, and new zombies including zombie dogs.”

-Popular PUBG Mobile streamer, Powerbang Gaming, offered a preview of the new companion pet system in a recent YouTube upload.
-It seems the pets are only viewable to its owners so there is no risk of exposure during gameplay.
+Popular PUBG Mobile streamer Powerbang Gaming offered a preview of the new companion pet system in a recent YouTube upload.
+It seems the pets are only viewable to their owners, so there is no risk of exposure during gameplay.
 While playing with a pet, gamers will earn companion points and will be able to level up and unlock new emotes.

-There might also be v0.14.0 beta available on some test servers, as another popular streamer, Yanrique Wright, has debuted additions updates coming to the mobile version of the game.
+Version 0.14.0 is also available on some test servers, as another popular streamer, Yanrique Wright, has debuted additions updates coming to the mobile version of the game.
 In Wright’s video, it seems there will be an extreme blizzard mode added to the already snow-filled island of Vikendi.
-During the blizzards, players will experience increased health loss and must gather wood to start fires for warmth and hunt animals for food.
+During the blizzards, players will experience increased health loss, and must gather wood to start fires for warmth and hunt animals for food.

 There is no official release date for the mobile updates as of yet.